dase2024-01/nomelmatungiss/README.md

 ## Minimal system requirements:

 - Python 3.9 (or higher, lower versions may work but are not tested)
-- 8GB of RAM (for decent performance, 16 GB or more is recommended)
+- 8GB of RAM (for minimal experience, Phi model), or 16 GB (Llama3, full experience)
 - At least 8 GB of free disk space
 - At least Mac Big Sur (for MacOS) or Windows.
 Linux: Not fully supported.